History of the chair

-Chairs are known from Ancient Egypt and have been widespread in the Western world from the Greeks and Romans onwards.
+Chairs are known to have existed since Ancient Egypt and have been widespread in the Western world from the Greeks and Romans onwards.
 They were in common use in China from the twelfth century, and were used by the Aztecs.
-In Sub-Saharan Africa, chairs were not in use before introduction by Europeans.

 Surviving examples of chairs from medieval Europe are often ornate works associated with royalty and nobility.
 During the Renaissance, chairs came into more common use, their design reflecting the changing costumes and furnishings of the period.
 Distinctive designs developed in France and England.
 In modern times the range of chair designs and materials has increased enormously.

 Ancient Egyptian chairs

-A wealth of depictions of chairs of various types has survived, from stools, benches, chairs, and thrones, both in the form of art and from extant examples preserved thanks to the dry environment of the tombs.
+Several depictions of chairs of various types have survived, from stools, benches, chairs, and thrones, both in the form of art and from extant examples preserved thanks to the dry environment of the tombs.
 These ancient chairs were built to stand much lower than modern examples, sometimes only 10 inches (25 cm) at the seat.

 Archeologists have found evidence of their use as early as the 2nd Dynasty of Egypt of the Early Dynastic Period.
-An example of a 2nd Dynasty depiction of a chair, or perhaps more aptly a throne, is shown in the statuette of Pharaoh Nynetjer (c.2785-2742 BC) in the Rijksmuseum van Oudheden.
+An example of a 2nd Dynasty depiction of a chair, or perhaps more aptly a throne, is shown in the statuette of Pharaoh Nynetjer (c.2785–2742 BC) in the Rijksmuseum van Oudheden.

-Egyptian chairs were constructed with a variety of materials with wood often as the base material.
-For extra comfort, seats could be outfitted with cordage, as well as covered with cloth or leather.
-Luxurious examples included rich iconography (with a popular feature being the legs of the chair terminating as the paws of a beast) and costly materials, such as ebony, gold gilt, or inlays of precious gems, ivory, and vibrantly colored glass.
-Examples that attest to the heights of ancient Egyptian craftsmanship include the thrones of King Tutankhamun.